Disappointed with the recent Thor movie, I thought that Captain America: The First Avenger would fall in the same line. I was wrong.

 Hugo Weaving (as the bad guy – Red Skull) and Tommy Lee Jones nearly steal the movie away from the lead Chris Evans.
 Hugo reminds us just how good he is at playing the bad guy again (think Agent Smith in The Matrix with a German accent) while Tommy Lee Jones provides comical one-liners throughout.
 Much like Inglorious Basterds before it, most of the story is reconstructed history, with a lot of references to actual events.
 It’s all put together so well nobody would second guess the actual events of the war.

 The biggest highlight for me came with the special effects.
 They were great – the skinny Steve Rogers was completely convincing and the action sequences were amazing.
-I got to see all of this in 3D, which much to my disappointment was an average experience (converted in post production yet again!).
+I got to see all of this in 3D, which much to my disappointment was an average experience.
 Those watching the 2D version won’t be missing much.

 With all that said, Captain America: The First Avenger is little better than the second Iron Man movie, much better than Thor, Green Lantern, and The Incredible Hulk, but still not in the same league as The Dark Knight.